 Part of my series on common misconceptions in space journalism.

 In both science fiction and fact-based journalism there are a bewildering variety of future visions for human existence in space.
 Indeed, a primary function of science fiction is to examine the human condition by juxtaposing our evolutionary legacy with hypothetical future technology.
-For example, Kim Stanley Robinson used Mars as a rich palette to explore alternative sociopolitical structures in his epic Mars trilogy.
+For example, Kim Stanley Robinson used Mars as a fertile landscape to explore alternative sociopolitical structures in his epic Mars trilogy.

 My purpose here isn’t to knit pick or grade authors, but to add some perspective to contemporary media narratives.
 Because no-one, including me, has ever lived on Mars, no-one really knows what it might be like.
 Some narratives hold that humans on Mars will be challenged only by the magnitude of their riches and entertainment as they partake in fully automated luxury space communism.
 Others hold that humans will have to lurk in underground caverns, tending to potato plants and trying to remember what warmth feels like.
 Still others foresee a future of indentured servitude, 50 years of hard labor under the lash of Elon’s socialist workers’ paradise…